KastnerRG/Read_the_docs/docs/project_aie.rst

 3. Discuss the purpose of "ping" and "pong" phases in data transfer.
 How does this design choice improve performance in handling large matrices?

-4. Why are different tiling dimensions (r, s, t) chosen for vector intrinsic instructions?
-Explain how these values are related to the hardware requirements and how they enhance efficiency.

-5. Change the parameters: (m, k, n, r, s, t) in the code, generate performance metrics and compile it into a chart, for int8, int16, int32 and float datatypes.
+4. Change the parameters: (m, k, n, r, s, t) in the code for `Whole Array Matrix Multiplication`, generate performance metrics and compile it into a chart, for int8, int16, int32 and float datatypes.
 Discuss your observations.

-6. Move drain() above fill().
-Does the code stall?
-Explain why.
+5. Extend the basic passthrough example provided, such that the data passes through two compute tiles instead of one.
+Measure the performance and compare it with the single compute tile design.

+6. Given the basic single tile matrix multiplication example, combine it with two tile passthrough to create a cascading matrix multiplication design that uses two compute tiles.
+Randomize input matrices `X`, `W1` and `W2` of sizes `64x64x64` and type `int8` in the main function.
+Pass matrix `X` to the first compute tile that multiplies it with `W1` to produce an intermediate matrix `Y1`.
+Pass matrix `Y1` to the second compute tile that multiplies it with `W2` to produce the output matrix `Y2`.
+Measure the performance and compare it with the single tile matrix multiplication design.
+Change the intrinsic sizes from `2,8,8` to `4,8,4` and describe your observations.

 5) Optional Project: Optimizing Whole Array Matrix Multiplication for Small N